Return from Witch Mountain: Plot

 Tony and his sister Tia need a vacation.
 Uncle Bené drops them off in their flying saucer at the Rose Bowl Stadium in Los Angeles, California, after which the siblings quickly become separated from each other.
-A man named Dr. Victor Gannon and his assistant Letha Wedge witness Tony using his powers to save Letha's nephew Sickle from certain death.
+A man named Dr. Victor Gannon and his financial backer Letha Wedge witness Tony using his powers to save Letha's nephew Sickle from certain death.
 Realizing that Tony has supernatural powers, Dr. Gannon drugs the boy with a tranquilizer shot and takes him back to their laboratory.
 There, Dr. Gannon successfully tests a new mind-control technology on him.
 Under its influence, Tony is completely hypnotized and does everything his kidnappers want him to do, including stealing gold from a museum exhibit and stopping Tia from finding them.
 With Tony at his robotic bidding, Dr. Gannon hopes to achieve recognition within the scientific community and worldwide power, while Letha merely wants a return on her investment.

 The Earthquake Gang, a group of would-be tough boys Tia meets, are being chased by a group of rivals; Tia telepathically gets rid of them.
 The boys accept her into their ranks and help her look for her brother.
 They let her sleep in their secret hideout, where she has visions of Tony's location.

 Tia sees Tony at work with gold in a museum; he is controlled by a chip attached to his ear.
 To go to him, Tia convinces the Earthquake gang to "turn themselves in" to Mr. Yokomoto, the truant officer, who Tia informs about her brother.
 Yokomoto agrees that the brother should also go to school, so chases the doctor, aunt, nephew, and Tony in his minibus.
 While chasing them, Gannon has Tony try measures to elude the pursuer, and ultimately cause the minibus to go out of control.
 Tia and the gang hurry away to find Tony, leaving Mr. Yokomoto realizing he will lose his job for destroying public property.

 Tony unstacks the gold for Letha, but her pushy desire for speed damages Letha's van.

 Using her telepathy to find Tony, Tia discovers his captors' hideout but is caught by Sickle and placed in an anesthesia chamber by Gannon.
 Unable to move, Tia telepathically asks a goat to find the Earthquake Gang.
 The gang follows the goat back to the hideout and they free Tia as Tony, Letha, Sickle, and Victor drive to a plant to steal plutonium.
 Tia traces their location and describes it as a "big round ball".
 They come across Mr. Yokomoto, who tells them he lost his job and the only thing that works in the minibus is the radio.
 The news given about the plutonium plant stresses on the term "molecular flow".